Consent for Care

 Video Care: Please note that:

-Video Recording: Your physician will record all video sessions using the Lyra Website for quality assurance purposes.
-The recordings are kept for 8 weeks and then deleted.
-If you do not agree to have your sessions recorded for quality assurance please let your physician know at your first appointment.
+Video Recording: Your physician will record all video sessions using the Lyra Website for ongoing quality improvement and quality assurance of our services.
+The recordings are kept for 2 weeks and then deleted.
+If you do not agree to have your sessions recorded for quality purposes please let your physician know at your first appointment.

 Missed Appointments and Cancellations: LCA requires at least 24 hours advance notice for cancellation of an appointment.
 If you are unable to attend your scheduled appointment due to circumstances beyond your control, please message your physician in the Lyra Website as soon as possible so we can reschedule your appointment to a more suitable time.
 Once an appointment is scheduled, you will be expected to attend unless you contact your physician to reschedule.
 You can also use email to reschedule; however, please note that receiving emails in your personal account may be unsecure.
-Failure to provide sufficient notice for cancellations and/or repeated no-shows for your appointment may result in a fee assessed by LCA and may impact your ability to schedule additional appointments with your physician.
+Failure to provide sufficient notice for cancellations and/or repeated no-shows for your appointment may impact your ability to schedule additional appointments with your physician.
+If you cancel or reschedule within 24 hours of a scheduled session, or you do not attend a scheduled session, you may be charged a $350.00 Cancellation Fee for your Initial Visit and a $200.00 Cancellation Fee for a Follow-Up visit.

 LCA physicians can only treat mental health related diagnoses.
 If you have a general medical concern, please address with your primary care physician.